brandonmwest/bwe.st/_posts/2013-10-25-thats-not-a-hackathon.md

 win a million dollars!

-But the rules allow any projects to be demoed as long as they have not been previously submitted.
+But the rules allow any projects to be demoed as long as they have not been previously launched.
 In fact, they encourage working on something ahead of time.

 > "$1 million is going to bring out the best of the best.
 So don’t wait until Dreamforce, you’re going to want to get started now."